Skip to main content

 2021 – 2024

-Blue.Cloud · Tampa, Florida · STEM-OPT Authorized Employment
+Blue.Cloud · Tampa, Florida · Full-Time, STEM-OPT Authorized Employment

-• Engineered enterprise-grade data governance architectures with RBAC enforcement in regulated cloud environments
+• Engineered data governance architectures with role-based access control (RBAC) enforcement in regulated cloud environments

 • Executed cloud infrastructure risk assessments aligned with ITAR/EAR need-to-know data handling requirements